apache/couchdb/share/doc/src/config/compaction.rst

   It defaults to `false`.

 Before a compaction is triggered, an estimation of how much free disk space is needed is computed.
-This estimation corresponds to 2 times the data size of the database or view index.
+This estimation corresponds to two times the data size of the database or view index.
 When there's not enough free disk space to compact a particular database or view index, a warning message is logged.